 While interviewing him I began to feel the onset of boredom sweep over me and amidst my aguish, like most millennials, I pull out my advanced telephonic device and pulled up instagram.
 I figured since I was interviewing Josh I might as well check out his page.
 I typed in @joshatiqflicks and what I saw was aesthetically pleasing and had a depressing to moderate amount of followers.
 I interrupted his babbling on about black and white films (yet another tangent he had yet got on) and asked him about all his beautiful photography.
 He quickly responded, “Oh yeah.
 I love to photograph things.
 I especially enjoy landscapes and waterfalls.”
 As interested in poking fun at him as I was, I found myself impressed by another layer of his creativity, so I waved my hand as to signal him to continue for us.

 I continued down the rabbit hole and furthered myself into the bowels of the internet for more Josh McCausland work.
-I landed on his Soundcloud, Spotify, Bandcamp, Apple Music and YouTube pages and immediately again interrupted him, only this time he was in the middle of some tangent about Hey Arnold! and his love for nostalgic 90’s shows.
+I landed on his Music Website as well as his Soundcloud, Spotify, Bandcamp, Apple Music ,and YouTube pages and immediately again interrupted him, only this time he was in the middle of some tangent about Hey Arnold! and his love for nostalgic 90’s shows.
 I quickly prompted him to describe what this whole musical persona was about.
 His eyes lit up again as he spoke of his love and passion for music and how it was the “core” or his artistic inspiration.
 “I compose music as well sometimes and I do it sort of as a side passion but it’s also nice when people hear it.
 Chaos Theory was the first real musical step out of my mind and into the world,” he stated.
 I am also in a colabrative music project with my friend Eric Setterlund called Signal Mountain. check us out!